 The customer management options are unlikely to have any major or moderate adverse effects on any of the SEA objectives.
-Minor adverse effects have been identified in relation to the air and climate objectives regarding reduction of air pollutant and greenhouse gas emissions.
-Most of the options will have an impact on air emissions through the increased number of vehicle journeys made to fit water meters, take meter readings or carry out audits.
+Minor adverse effects have been identified in relation to the population and human health and air and climate objectives regarding reduction of air pollutant and greenhouse gas emissions.
+One option (C13c) may experience minor adverse effects on economic wellbeing of the population (SEA Objective 2.1) as 'premium charges' will negatively impact high user households, meanwhile most of the options will have an impact on air emissions through the increased number of vehicle journeys made to fit water meters, take meter readings or carry out audits.

-Minor beneficial effects have been identified for the majority of the customer management options, in relation to sustainable and efficient use of water resources.
+Minor beneficial effects have been identified for the majority of the customer management options, in relation to supporting human health and economic wellbeing, sustainable and efficient use of water resources and increased resilience to climate change impacts.
 There are a number of options that, in isolation, will result in negligible beneficial impacts for every SEA objective.
-C4, and C5, are likely to result in reductions in water savings of a magnitude considered to be of a moderate beneficial effect.
+C30b is likely to result in reductions in water savings of a magnitude considered to be of a major beneficial effect, whereas C2, C4.
+C5 and C30a of moderate beneficial effect.